WPDevelopers/twitter-cards-meta/readme.txt

 == Description ==

+= The Best Twitter Card Plugin for WordPress =

  **[Twitter Cards Meta](https://wpdeveloper.net/go/TCM)** by [WPDeveloper.net](https://wpdeveloper.net/) is the best Twitter Card plugin for WordPress.
 Adding Twitter Cards Meta was never this easy.
 100% validate meta according to Twitter and get sure approval within minutes.